alesalazard/AleSalazaD/README.md

 - 👋 Hi, I’m @AleSalazaD;
-- 👀 I’m interested in cats;
+- 👀 I’m interested in learning JavaScript;
 - 🌱 I’m currently learning Web design;
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me ...
-Just aproach and extend your hand.
+Look for me in www.linkedin.com/in/alesalazard/

 <!---
 AleSalazaD/AleSalazaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.